Ronu010/banking-ci-cd-project/README.md

-# banking-ci-cd-projec# Banking CI/CD Project 🚀
+# Banking CI/CD Project 🚀

 This project simulates a basic banking system and focuses on building a complete DevOps pipeline using AWS, Terraform, Jenkins, Docker, Kubernetes, and monitoring tools like Grafana & Prometheus.